-7. Right to an Advisor
+6. Right to an Advisor

-The parties may each have an Advisor\9 of their choice present with them for all meetings and interviews within the resolution process if they so choose.
-The parties may select whomever they wish to serve as their Advisor as long as the Advisor is eligible and available.\10
+The parties may each have an Advisor\10 of their choice present with them for all meetings and interviews within the resolution process if they so choose.
+The parties may select whomever they wish to serve as their Advisor as long as the Advisor is eligible and available.\11

-Advisors may not act in place of the party in submitting the complaint, responding to the investigative report, appeal or in any other matter.
-Communication in the case is between the parties and the College.
+Advisors may not act in place of the party in submitting the complaint, responses to the investigative report, appeal or in any other matter.
+Communication in the case is between the party and the recipient.
 Parties may share information with their advisor as they choose.
-King's College will not accept correspondence from the advisor, as all communication must come from the parties.
+The recipient will not accept correspondence from the advisor and communication must come from the party.